PavanAmbare/PavanAmbare/README.md

 - 🔭 I recently completed the Post Graduate Program in Data Science and Business Analytics from Great Lakes Institute of Management.
 - 🌱 I’m currently learning about Web and Social Media Analytics, Generative AI, and other advanced topics.
 - 👯 I’m looking to collaborate on projects related to data science, machine learning, and analytics.
+- 💼 Business Analyst Experience:Over 1.5 years of proven expertise as a Business Analyst, adept at data collection, cleaning, and analysis for informed decision-making.
+Proficient in Excel, Python, Tableau, Power BI, and advanced EDA techniques, dedicated to delivering actionable insights.
+Experienced in contributing to the data lifecycle, including collection, cleaning, and analysis, to inform strategic business decisions.
+Generated and presented routine reports and visualizations to cross-functional teams, furnishing actionable insights and strategic recommendations.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pavan-ambare-542b961a3/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy exploring new hiking trails in my free time!